Azure/bicep-registry-modules/avm/res/web/connection/README.md

 ### Parameter: `parameterValueSet`

-Additional parameter Value Set used for authentication settings.
+Additional parameter value set used for authentication settings.

 - Required: No
 - Type: object